AlexanDrite-N/HGNAN/README.md

-A reporsitory for replicating HyperGraph Neural Additive Model(HGNAM).
-Paper is still under work.

-This model is designed for two downstream tasks: node classification and link prediction.
+A reporsitory for replicating HyperGraph Neural Additive Network(HGNAN).
+HGNAN could achieve performance comparable to various baselines in both node and hyperedge prediction tasks while providing interpretations of exact decision-making process of the underlying model.

-To use it for node classification task, set "model_name", "train_size" and "val_size" in run.sh to "HGNAM", "0.5" and "0.25" respectively.
+To begin with, set "train_size" and "val_size" in run.sh to "0.5" and "0.25" respectively.
+If you want to do node prediction tasks, set "model_name" to "HGNAM-node".
+For hyperedge prediction tasks, set "model_name" to "HGNAM-edge"

-To use it for link prediction task, set "model_name", "train_size" and "val_size" in run.sh to "EdgeHGNAM", "0.6" and "0.0" respectively.

 If you want to tuning the model, run "tuning.sh".
 If you have a specific set of hyperparameters, you can train the model using "run_one_experiment.py".

-If you have multiple gpus and want to run them in parallel, change "python main.py" in .sh files to "python main_para.py".

 Processed datasets and saved models could be found [here](https://drive.google.com/drive/folders/1Tii_EdlOwq1BprRIjV8I4Q5zXXVFHM9U?usp=drive_link).
 Please download them and move them into "processed_data/" if needed.